ruricolist/infix-math/README.md

 # Infix-Math

-Infix-Math is a library that provides a special syntax for transcribing mathematical formulas into Lisp.
+Infix-Math is a library that provides a special-purpose syntax for transcribing mathematical formulas into Lisp.

+The question of infix syntax in Lisp has been vexed since the days of punch cards.
+This library has nothing to do with that.
+It is a pragmatic response to the challenges of mixing math and programming.
+Infix syntax is just the beginning.

 Bitter experience has taught me that the more the formula on screen resembles the formula on paper, the better.
 The more the formula on screen resembles the formula on paper, the easier it is to prevent bugs from transcription errors.
 The easier it is to prevent transcription errors, the easier it is to trace the source of any bugs that do occur – because sometimes the formula is wrong.

 (Having to transcribe formulas from crooked, blurry scans of ancient pre-LaTeX typescripts is bad enough without having to parse operator